-- This product must not be used in locations exposed to the dangers of explosion. - Electrical systems and equipment may only be installed, modified and maintained by a qualified electrician or under the direction and supervision of a qualified electrician in accordance with the applicable electrical guidelines.
-Make sure to properly set up all electrical connections. - Make sure to install this product in a well-ventilated spot and do not close off any vent openings. - Do not use this product in a dusty environment. - Protect this product from moisture or water entering the housing. - Make sure that you install this product as outlined in this document.
-A faulty installation can damage the product! - Do not replace batteries of the product.
-Batteries can explode if they are replaced by an incorrect type. - This equipment is not suitable for use in locations where children are likely to be present. - If using a Class I adapter, the power cord shall be connected to a socket-outlet with proper ground connection. - To comply with the requirements of EN 50130-4 regarding the power supply of alarm systems for 24/7 operation, it is highly recommended to use an uninterruptible power supply (UPS) for powering the product. - This equipment is to be connected only to PoE networks without routing to other networks.
+- This camera must be installed by qualified personnel and the installation should conform to all local codes. - To prevent damage when adjusting the camera's field of view, loosen the corresponding screws.
+Once done. tighten the screws again. - To ensure that the unit is not affected by vibration, twisting, etc., properly tighten all mounting screws. - This product must not be used in locations exposed to the dangers of explosion. - Do not look directly into the infra-red LEDs that may be active on the product. - Do not use this product in a dusty environment. - Protect this product from moisture or water entering the housing. - Install this product as outlined in this document.
+A faulty installation can damage the product! - Do not replace batteries of the camera.
+Risk of explosion may occur if the battery is replaced by an incorrect type. - This equipment is not suitable for use in locations where children are likely to be present. - External power supplies must comply with the Limited Power Source (LPS) requirements and share the same power specifications with the camera. - When using a Class I adapter, the power cord shall be connected to a socket-outlet with proper ground connection.

+- To comply with the requirements of EN 50130-4 regarding the power supply of alarm systems for 24/7 operation, it is highly recommended to use an uninterruptible power supply (UPS) for backing up the power supply of this product. - This equipment is to be connected only to PoE networks without routing to other networks.

+NOTE!
+Observe the MOBOTIX MOVE Installation Hints document to ensure optimum performance of the camera features.